“Find yourself a teacher, acquire for yourself a friend and judge each person according to their own merits.” Pirkei Avot 1:6

 Mentee Cohorts

 Each mentee will be assigned to a cohort made up of 3-4 professionals who have similar communal roles (e.g., director of congregational education, youth professional, teacher of Hebrew language, etc).
-Each cohort will meet 3 times between September 2023 and May 2024, and will be facilitated by Jewish LearningWorks staff or a qualified facilitator.
-These meetings will take place via Zoom on the following Wednesdays: October 18, 2023, January 31 and May 22, 2024 from 11:00-12:00 PT.
+Each cohort will meet 3 times during the mentorship cycle, and then meet in a final gathering with all mentors and mentees, facilitated by Jewish LearningWorks staff or a qualified facilitator.

 All Mentee Cohorts will be framed in the exploration of Jewish values and texts.
 They will address topics relevant to all professionals, such as planning and decision making; setting boundaries and self care; managing difficult situations; and working with parents.